STEVE INSKEEP, Host:

-Ms. KRIS WARREN (Chicago Housing Authority): We know that the lifestyle of our families who have been able to move out of Cabrini-Green and our other high rises is 100 percent better.
+KRIS WARREN: We know that the lifestyle of our families who have been able to move out of Cabrini-Green and our other high rises is 100 percent better.
 We stay in touch with those families; they are happy when we talk to them about their moves.
 They actually wish sometimes that they had done this sooner.

 SCHAPER: D. Bradford Hunt is a public housing expert at Chicago's Roosevelt University.
 He says while high rises had to come down, he says it's not yet clear if all the residents being moved out are better off.

 HUNT: I would say that some residents are better off.
 They've moved into these new mixed income communities.
 We know that they feel safer.
 We know that their housing conditions are better.